jfernandz/pyst2/README.rst

 pyst2: A Python Interface to Asterisk
 =====================================

+**NOTE**: This project is in need of an active maintainer.
+I'm quite busy with other non-asterisk related projects in my personal time, so if you're a good Python programmer, and working with this library and Asterisk on a daily basis -- please consider maintaining the project!
+Contact me for more information: r@rdegges.com

 Pyst2 consists of a set of interfaces and libraries to allow programming of Asterisk from python.
 The library currently supports AGI, AMI, and the parsing of Asterisk configuration files.
 The library also includes debugging facilities